How to Find the Center of an L-Shaped House: The Bagua Mistakes Most People Make

 Only after the boundary is stable should you overlay the nine-grid.

-The goal is not perfect mathematics.
-The goal is a fair division across the entire home shape.
-Once the grid is in place, you can see whether one palace is reduced, clipped, or missing altogether.
+You're not going for perfect mathematics here.
+You're going for a fair division across the entire home shape.
+Once the grid is in place, you can see whether a palace is reduced, clipped, or missing altogether.

-Now the center becomes easier.
-It is no longer a guess based on furniture or which room feels largest.
-It is the center of the mapped home.
+Now the center becomes way easier.
+It's no longer a guess based on furniture or which room feels biggest.
+It's the center of the home you've actually mapped.

 That distinction matters.
 A wrong center leads to wrong labels for: